wikiknights/cs-materials/src/cs1/linked-lists/reverse-linked-list.md

+---
-# How to Reverse a Linked List Process
+title: How to Reverse a Linked List Process
+author:

-*Created by Yohan Hmaiti and Matthew Gibbons.*
+    - Yohan Hmaiti
+    - Matthew Gibbons
+---

 ## The Overview
 ```